We provide accommodation and support for young people who are homeless or at risk of becoming homeless.

 How long can I stay at Wheatsheaf Close?

-The usual length of stay is 18 months to 2 years and when you are ready we help you find suitable accommodation to move on to, which may be your own room in a shared house or your own flat
+The usual length of stay is 18 months to 2 years and when you are ready, we help you find suitable accommodation to move on to, which may be your own room in a shared house, your own flat, educational opportunities or other supported accommodation.

 What kind of support will I get at Wheatsheaf Close?

-Our experienced staff will support you according to your individual needs including:
+Our staff will support you according to your individual needs including:

 Our team of support workers are on site 7 days a week.
-We work with you to overcome difficulties you have experienced and to get your life on track so you can achieve your aspirations and goals.
+We work with you to overcome challenges you have experienced so you can achieve your aspirations and goals.
 We support you to make sure you get everything you can out of living at Wheatsheaf Close and are well set up for your move to independent living.

 How do I apply for a place at Wheatsheaf Close?